MDJ0126/Personal-Lab/Personal-Lab/Assets/MaskTextureMaker/ReadMe.txt

 If you are not using NGUI, please delete the 'NGUI' folder.

+March 22, 2022
+- Added MaskTextureMaker debugging function.

 March 17, 2022
-- Added Texture Flipping
+- Added texture flipping.
-- MaskTextureData Inspector GUI improvements
+- MaskTextureData inspector GUI improvements.

 March 13, 2022
-- Added Texture Sacling
+- Added texture sacling.